Location Configuration

 Note

-Make sure that Access Permissions are granted for this account or its group on Veeam backup repositories where you want to keep backups exported by K10 policies.
+Make sure that Access Permissions are granted for this account or its group on Veeam backup repositories where you want to keep backups exported by Veeam Kasten policies.
 Check Veeam User Guide for the details.

-When you click Save Profile the dialog will validate the input data.
-Communication with the server uses SSL and requires that the server's certificate be trusted by K10.
+Upon clicking Submit, the dialog will validate the input data.
+Communication with the server uses SSL and requires that the server's certificate be trusted by Veeam Kasten.
 If such trust is not established but you trust your environment, you may check the Skip certificate chain and hostname verification option to disable certificate validation.

 Location Settings for Migration